descoped/data-collection-consumer-specifications/README.md

 # Intro

-This project uses Makefile to control the docker-compose lifecycle and executing data collector specifications.
+This project provides a convenient way to control the lifecycle for different stream provider configurations and makes it easy to execute data collector specifications.

 ## Pre-requisite

-Business SSL bundles should be placed under `certs` directory.
+Business SSL bundles are required for service authentication.
+The bundles must be placed under `certs` directory.

 ```
 /certs